bugladen/NadekoBot/docs/Commands List.md

 `.listcustreactg` `.lcrg` | Lists global or server custom reactions (20 commands per page) grouped by trigger, and show a number of responses for each.
 Running the command in DM will list global custom reactions, while running it in server will list that server's custom reactions.  | `.lcrg 1`
 `.showcustreact` `.scr` | Shows a custom reaction's response on a given ID.  | `.scr 1` `.delcustreact` `.dcr` | Deletes a custom reaction on a specific index.
 If ran in DM, it is bot owner only and deletes a global custom reaction.
 If ran in a server, it requires Administration privileges and removes server custom reaction.  | `.dcr 5`
-`.crdm` | Toggles whether the response message of the custom reaction will be sent as a direct message.  | `.crad 44` `.crad` | Toggles whether the message triggering the custom reaction will be automatically deleted.  | `.crad 59` `.crstatsclear` | Resets the counters on `.crstats`.
+`.crdm` | Toggles whether the response message of the custom reaction will be sent as a direct message.  | `.crdm 44` `.crad` | Toggles whether the message triggering the custom reaction will be automatically deleted.  | `.crad 59` `.crstatsclear` | Resets the counters on `.crstats`.
 You can specify a trigger to clear stats only for that trigger. **Bot owner only** | `.crstatsclear` or `.crstatsclear rng`
 `.crstats` | Shows a list of custom reactions and the number of times they have been executed.
 Paginated with 10 per page.
 Use `.crstatsclear` to reset the counters.  | `.crstats` or `.crstats 3`